Stevengre/circt-semantics/README.md

 make check-dependencies
 ```

+If something goes wrong, you can check the dependencies of the K framework [here](https://github.com/runtimeverification/k/blob/d0d2553f1254991600a830b108d98fe9febc1f5a/install-build-deps).

 ### Building

 To obtain `kcirct` to use the formal semantics, execute:
 ```
-make build
+make kcirct
 ```

 ### Accessing compiled K definitions

-The definitions are built with `kbuild`, which places the compiled definitions in `~/.kbuild`.
+The definitions are built with `kdist`.
 To get an exact path to the definition, use:

 ```
-poetry run kbuild which llvm # for LLVM poetry run kbuild which haskell # for Haskell
+poetry run kdist which llvm # for LLVM Backend
 ```

 Note that LLVM backend is for concrete execution, while Haskell backend is for symbolic execution and verification.

+For more information about `kdist`, please use `poetry run kdist --help`.

 ## Usage